danbev/learning-ai/notes/tasks/llama_cpp_infill_metadata.md

         else:
             added_tokens = {}
 ```
-Notice that `added_tokens` will contain the infill special tokens in our case.
+Notice that `added_tokens` will now contain the infill special tokens in our
+case.
+But note that this is not the case for CodeLlama.

 Now, that is the loading/construction of the `SpecialVocab` class.
 When this
 class's `add_to_gguf` method is called
 ```python